vamsireddy22/Riktam-hacktathon/README.md

   - Login
   - Register
   - Uploading a picture
-- Designed schema and made register page as working
+- Designed database schema and made register page as working

 # Challenges of Day-1
 - Not much familiar with the technology stack like I am new to MangoDB I learnt MangoDB in two days by wathcing youtube videos.